sebnitu/BaseWeb/docs/docs/blocks/off-canvas.md

 ## make-off-canvas

-Creates the base styles for a the off-canvas block including wrap, content, inner content and aside whos default classes are output as `.oc-wrap`, `.oc-content`, `.oc-inner` and `.oc-aside` respectivly.
-Also, if content and aside screen backgrounds are provided, will also output styles for these pseudo elements.
+Creates the base styles for the off-canvas block including wrapper, content, inner content and aside content whos default classes are output as `.oc-wrap`, `.oc-content`, `.oc-inner` and `.oc-aside` respectivly.
+If content and aside screen backgrounds are provided, styles will also be output for these pseudo elements.

 ```scss
 @include make-off-canvas( $options: () );